Notes from the Field • 4 Mins READ

 Context.
 The Touch that Guides the Way

 Once we combine the elements of sight, hearing and smell, we want to be able to put context around this information to provide informed intelligence.
 If you observe a malware event or rogue user behaviour, for instance, then you want to be able to validate it.
 To do this, your SOC needs the context.
 You must look at the actual assets in terms of the system vulnerabilities, prioritise these vulnerabilities, understand the criticality of those assets, user behaviours, or scoring mechanisms.
 These are the tactile things that add context to your environment, and the touch that directs you.

 This context aids overall business intelligence.
 Often, with information overload, the overall problem can become clouded.
 Putting information into context allows you to make sense of issues and respond accordingly.
 Just because there is, say, a malware incident, does not mean that you have to react instantly.
 You must question its relevance, and how is it going to effect confidentiality, integrity and availability.
 Without context you end up chasing every minuscule issue, and not all these issues are consequential.

 SecurityHQ understands the importance of how the right combination of technology, processes and people is crucial to provide the best cyber security.
 Like the brain, your SOC needs to absorb the data acquired by your senses, process this data, convert it and utilise it to enhance business decisions.

-If you enjoyed this article, don’t forget to register to our upcoming webinar, held on the 18th of March at 11:00, on ‘SOC – The Central Nervous System of Your Security’ to explore how to build an effective operating centre using SecurityHQ, and to learn what elements can be drawn from human biology to assist with the development of your cyber security.
+If you enjoyed this article, download our webinar recording on ‘SOC – The Central Nervous System of Your Security’ to explore how to build an effective operating centre using SecurityHQ, and to learn what elements can be drawn from human biology to assist with the development of your cyber security.